jbertrand89/microflow_model/README.md

 pip install prox-tv
 ```

-## Datasets
+## Training on the semi-synthetic dataset FaultDeform

-### FaultDeform
+### Downloading the FaultDeform dataset
-The FaultDeform dataset is a synthetic dataset that can be downloaded [here](https://henghuiding.github.io/MOSE/).
+The FaultDeform dataset is a synthetic dataset that can be downloaded [here](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/G02ZXZ&version=1.0).
-It follows the file structure:
+You can download it, it will follow the following file structure:

 ```
-FaultDeform Directory
+FaultDeform_root_dir
 ├── train
 │   │── 000000_0_sample.npy.npz
 │   │── 000000_1_sample.npy.npz